-From the study of radial force balance (section 3.1.3), it is apparent that the presence of significant ferromagnetic material has a non-negligible effect upon the plasma equilibrium, with the mutual attraction between the two increasing demand on the vertical field coils in order to maintain radial force equilibrium (see figure 9 and previous experimental findings [17]).
-The effects are magnified the closer the plasma gets to the wall, to such a degree that radial equilibria with R_p above a certain critical value become unstable, at least in this model; for a distributed plasma current the story may be different, but such an investigation lies beyond the present scope.
-Ferromagnetic effects also increase the divertor current necessary to obtain a certain elongation for a given plasma current and position, because the wall's response to the plasma (figure 8, section 3.1.1) acts to reduce elongation (i.e. is vertically stabilising).
-For these two reasons at least, it is clear that ferromagnetic effects cannot be neglected in equilibrium calculations regarding tokamaks containing significant quantities of ferritic steel, and the calculations above should provide a useful first-order estimate of the required modifications to the applied external currents.
-Indeed, the present work could form the basis for a next-level equilibrium solver which considers distributed plasma currents, multiple poloidal field coils, and additional passive conducting structures.
+order to maintain radial force equilibrium (see Fig. 9 and previous experimental findings).
+The effects are magnified the closer the plasma gets to the wall, to such a degree that radial equilibria with $R_p$ above a certain critical value become unstable, at least in this model; for a distributed plasma current, the story may be different, but such an investigation lies beyond the present scope.
+Ferromagnetic effects also increase the divertor current necessary to obtain a certain elongation for a given plasma current and position because the wall's response to the plasma (Fig. 8, Sec.
+III A 1) acts to reduce elongation (i.e., is vertically stabilizing).
+For these two reasons at least, it is clear that ferromagnetic effects cannot be neglected in equilibrium calculations regarding tokamaks containing significant quantities of ferritic steel, and the above calculations should provide a useful first-order estimate of the required modifications to the applied external currents.
+Indeed, the present work could form the basis for a next-level equilibrium solver, which considers distributed plasma currents, multiple poloidal field coils, and additional passive conducting structures.

-4.2 Vertical instability
+B. Vertical instability

-The focus of our study has been on the modification to the vertical instability growth rate for a conducting wall with an effective relative magnetic permeability $\tilde{\mu} \sim 2 - 4$, as compared to the non-ferromagnetic case.
-Limits for fast and slow instabilities, similar to FRWMs [11], have been established (section 3.3, figure 11) to guide understanding of the physical mechanisms at play.
-Fast instabilities are skin-effect dominated and the influence of ferromagnetism is to reduce penetration of magnetic flux into the wall, weakening its stabilising response by a factor $\tilde{\mu}$ (again, this is analogous to FRWMs [15]).
-Slow instabilities allow time for the ferromagnetic response to the plasma's motion to rearrange itself such that it stays close to the equilibrium configuration of section 3.1.1, and therefore provides an additional destabilising force with non-trivial dependence upon γ and $\tilde{\mu}$.
+The focus of our study has been on the modification to the vertical instability growth rate for a conducting wall with an effective relative magnetic permeability $\tilde{\mu} \sim 2 - 4$ , as compared to the nonferromagnetic case.
+Limits for fast and slow instabilities, similar to FRWMs, have been established (Sec.
+III C, Fig. 11) to guide understanding of the physical mechanisms at play.
+Fast instabilities are skin-effect dominated, and the influence of ferromagnetism is to reduce penetration of magnetic flux into the wall, weakening its stabilizing response by a factor $\tilde{\mu}$ (again, this is analogous to FRWMs).
+Slow instabilities allow time for the ferromagnetic response to the plasma's motion to rearrange itself such that it stays close to the equilibrium configuration of Sec.
+III A 1 and therefore provides an additional destabilizing force with a non-trivial dependence upon $\gamma$ and $\tilde{\mu}$ .

-Whilst these limiting cases are useful for establishing intuition, a real tokamak is likely to operate in a regime where $\gamma \tau{w0}$ is of order unity; smaller values correspond to meagre plasma elongation and hence suboptimal performance, whereas pushing the elongation and therefore increasing the growth rate will make the plasma uncontrollable [25].
-With this is mind, the full expression for the stabilising wall force (see section 3.2 and appendix C.3) should be used in order to estimate growth rates consistently (though note that the thin-wall approximation (52) works surprisingly well at intermediate $\gamma \tau{w0}$, akin to figure 6).
-The upshot is that changing the steel to ferromagnetic, whilst keeping everything else (geometry, plasma elongation, and electrical conductivity) constant results in an increase to the growth rate on the order of the effective magnetic permeability - see figure 6(b).
+Whilst these limiting cases are useful for establishing intuition, a real tokamak is likely to operate in a regime where $\gamma \tau{w0}$ is of order unity; smaller values correspond to meager plasma elongation and hence suboptimal performance, whereas pushing the elongation and therefore increasing the growth rate will make the plasma uncontrollable.
+With this is mind, the full expression for the stabilizing wall force (see Sec.
+III B and Appendix C3) should be used in order to estimate growth rates consistently [though note that the thin-wall approximation (52) works surprisingly well at intermediate $\gamma \tau{w0}$ , akin to Fig. 6].
+The upshot is that changing the steel to ferromagnetic, while keeping everything else (geometry, plasma elongation, and electrical conductivity) constant results in an increase in the growth rate on the order of the effective magnetic permeability-see Fig. 6(b).
 This enhanced vertical instability must be accommodated by an improvement in the performance of active vertical control systems, even as ferromagnetic effects also erode their influence on the tokamak interior.
-The issue awaits future detailed study, but it seems that special care must be taken in the design of vertical control systems for tokamaks containing ferritic steels.
+The issue awaits a future detailed study, but it seems that special care must be taken in the design of vertical control systems for tokamaks containing ferritic steels.

-4.2.1 Induced current distribution
+1. Induced current distribution